fiveEight/login-then-scrape-temperature/README.md

 * Input value for "driver_path" and "save_file_here" in info.json file.
   * "driver_path" is the path for your browser's driver
   * "save_file_here" is where you want the output file to be created/saved

+## Note
+* This code is from Ardit Sulce's Udemy Course.
+* What I added:
+  * Originally, all information like the username, password, url, driver path, etc were hard coded so I addedd a JSON file and moved all the information their.
+  * Added the code for reading and extracting data from the JSON file and passed it to variables inside the script.